eleblanc-ai/SweetPea/docs/back-end-functionality.md

         except:
             return "Invalid argument, expected a numeric type."

 Here, we use Flask's [Request object](https://flask.palletsprojects.com/en/1.1.x/quickstart/#accessing-request-data) to access the arguments of an HTTP request and save them in a dictionary.
-Them, we try to cast the value of `x` to an integer and return its square.
+Then, we try to cast the value of `x` to an integer and return its square.

 ### Responding with JSON objects
 The final step is to modify the `return` statements in `mySquare()` to respond with JSON objects.
 We use Flask's [jsonify method](https://flask.palletsprojects.com/en/2.2.x/api/#flask.json.jsonify), imported at the top of `Server.py`, to return JSON objects.
 In this case, the return objects will contain either the square of `x` or the error message.